-- are US Citizens or hold a US passport
+- Are US citizens or hold a US passport

-- are enrolled at least half-time
+- Are enrolled at least half-time

 The direct loan programme at the Hertie School offers two types of loans:

-Please note: PLUS loan borrowers cannot have an adverse credit history (a credit check will be done).
+Please note: PLUS loan borrowers cannot have an adverse credit history.
+A credit check will be done.

 Determining loan amounts

-Cost of attendance AY 2017/2018
+Cost of Attendance AY 2023/24

 FAFSA loan application process for US students

 Follow steps 1 through 7 if you wish to apply for a loan for the forthcoming academic year.
 Please start the loan application after you have been formally admitted to the Hertie School.
-For applications and further questions please contact the Hertie US loans team.
+For applications and further questions please contact the Hertie School US loans team.

 Please pay special attention to the deadlines outlined at the end of the section!

-You have the right to object two weeks after the award email was sent to you.
+You have the right to object two weeks after the award e-mail was sent to you.
 You also have the right to decline the loan or to request a lower loan amount.

 6. The Master Promissory Note – To take out a direct loan, you must complete a Master Promissory Note (MPN).
 You can complete the MPN online at the student loans website.
-Please note that we cannot issue a loan without MPN (each loan type requires a separate MPN).
+Please note that we cannot issue a loan without the MPN (each loan type requires a separate MPN).

 - of anything that affects your ability to repay your loan

-- of any changes in your status, including graduation, and any changes to your name, address, or telephone number
+- of any changes in your status, including graduation, and any changes to your name, address or telephone number

 - about renewals, deferments and withdrawals